TnTech-ECE/Capstone-Spring2022-SECON2022/Software/SECON_Arduino/README.txt

 Author(s): 				Chase Garner, Sawyer Hall, Daniel Summers

-Target Hardware: 		Arduino MEGA 2560
+Target Hardware: 		Arduino MEGA 2560 with Adafruit Servo Shield

 Purpose: 				This software is responsible for the motor control and sensor readings for Tennessee Tech's SoutheastCon 2022 Robot.
 						This serves as the main gameplay control for the robot.